cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/http-restful-api-v3/stream.rst

      - Number of seconds that an event will be valid for since ingested
    * - ``format``
      - JSON Object describing the format name, schema, and settings
+   * - ``notification.threshold.mb``
+     - Increment of data, in MB, that a Stream has to receive before publishing a notification.

 If a property is not given in the request body, no change will be made to the value.
 For example, setting format but not TTL will preserve the current value for TTL.